Learn how to cope with the ups and downs

 The thyroid, a small, butterfly-shaped gland located at the front of the neck, produces hormones that control the rate of processes like metabolism, body temperature and muscle strength.

-Physicians differ on the age at which physical exams should begin including checks of thyroid stimulating hormone (TSH), but Carneiro recommends a simple blood test for everyone over 60 or anyone with symptoms of thyroid disease.
+Physicians differ on the age at which physical exams should begin including checks of thyroid stimulating hormone (TSH), but they recommend a simple blood test for everyone over 60 or anyone with symptoms of thyroid disease.
 If needed, treatments for underactive or overactive thyroid are generally very well tolerated.